 Our usual recommendation (even before the pandemic) has been that most people would benefit from regular vitamin D3 (Colecalciferol) supplements of 20 to 25 micrograms per day (which is the same as 800 to 1000 international units/units per day) during the winter months.
-However, Vitamin D needs to be avoided in a person with sarcoidosis unless specifically advised by your medical team, and there may be other instances when your doctor would have advised you not to take vitamin D (such as if you have raised calcium levels) and you should follow your doctor’s advice.
+However, Vitamin D needs to be avoided in a person with sarcoidosis unless specifically advised by your medical team; and there may be other instances when your doctor would have advised you not to take vitamin D (such as if raised calcium levels) and you should follow your doctor’s advice.

 The supplements are available to buy in high street shops or online and are not usually prescribed.